FabricExile/RazerHydra/README.md

 samples
 =======

 The splice files in the samples folder can be run with the splice standalone command line tool.
+Some samples might require Fabric Engine 1.13.1.

 license
 ==========